Hodako/videoblast/plan.md

 -   `/.env`: Environment variables file.
 Currently empty but intended for storing sensitive information like API keys or database URLs.
 -   `/README.md`: The main README file for the project.
 -   `/apphosting.yaml`: Configuration file for Firebase App Hosting.
+-   `/backend.md`: A detailed prompt and plan for building the required backend services.
+-   `/context.md`: Detailed documentation on the project's file structure and context.
 -   `/components.json`: Configuration for `shadcn/ui` components.
 -   `/next.config.ts`: Configuration file for the Next.js framework.
 -   `/package.json`: Lists all project dependencies and scripts.